Relationship Disclosure

 High Water Mark for a Unit as at any date means, initially, its subscription price, and thereafter will be adjusted from time to time to equal its Net Asset Value immediately following the payment of a Performance Fee in respect of that Unit.
 The High Water Mark of a Unit will be appropriately adjusted in the event of a consolidation, subdivision, redesignation or conversion of Units.

-These fees are included in the net performance of the funds.
+These fees are included in the net performance of the Fund.

 8.0 INVESTMENT RISKS TO CONSIDER WHEN MAKING AN INVESTMENT DECISION

 8.1 LIQUIDITY.
-The Funds are each an exempt security and does not provide daily liquidity.
+The Fund is an exempt security and does not provide daily liquidity.

 8.3 LEVERAGING/BORROWING TO INVEST.
 Using borrowed money to finance the purchase of securities involves greater risk than a purchase using cash resources only.
 If you borrow money to purchase securities, your responsibility to repay the loan and pay interest as required by its terms remain the same even if the value of the securities purchased declines.
 Borrowing money to invest is risky.
 The Client acknowledges borrowing to invest should only be considered if the Client has stable income, is comfortable with taking risk, is comfortable taking on debt to buy investments that may go up or down in value and is investing for the long term.
 Conversely, the Client acknowledges that borrow to invest should not be considered if the Client has a low tolerance for risk, is investing for a short period of time, intends to rely on income from investments to pay living expenses or repay the loan.

 8.4 ALTEMA FUNDS.
-Altema’s fund is an exempt security, and they are by their nature investments that have a greater deal of risk than other investments.
-Investment in an Exempt Security is not guaranteed in any way.
-There is no market for the Exempt Securities offered by Altema and such Exempt Securities are subject to certain restrictions on re-sale and you may be unable to dispose of such Exempt Securities.
+The Fund is an exempt security, which are by their nature investments that have a greater deal of risk than other investments.
+Investment in an exempt security is not guaranteed in any way.
+There is no market for the exempt securities offered by Altema and such exempt securities are subject to certain restrictions on re-sale and you may be unable to dispose of such exempt securities.

 8.5 RISKS ASSOCIATED WITH INVESTMENTS.
-Attached as schedule ‘A’ is a list of risk factors associated with investments in Altema’s Funds and for investing in general.
+Attached as schedule ‘A’ is a list of risk factors associated with investments in the Fund and for investing in general.

 9.0 USE OF BENCHMARKS.
 Altema will provide relevant benchmark comparisons in our individual Client portfolios, upon request.